What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

 \subsection{Autoscan and other feature-based Real Bogus models}

 We developed our models on data collected in the first year of DES.
 Thus, a direct precursor of our work is \cite{Goldstein_2015}, in which the authors created an automated RB based on a Random Forest (RF) supervised learning model \citep{ho1995random} to detect transients, and particularly supernovae, in the DES data, hereafter refered to as \texttt{autoscan}.
-For these kinds of models, the process of selecting and engineering features is pivotal. \texttt{Autoscan} is based on 38 features derived from the \diff, \search\ and \temp\ images.
+For these kinds of models, the process of selecting and engineering features is pivotal. \texttt{Autoscan} is based on 38 features derived from the \diff, \search, and \temp\ images.
 The selection and computation of these features was done attempting to represent quantitatively what humans would leverage in visual inspections.
 For instance, \texttt{r\_aper\_psf} distinguishes a bad subtraction of \search\ and \temp\ that would lead to a \diff\ qualitative similar to \autoref{fig:examples_no_normalization}A; the feature \texttt{diffsum} measures the significance of the detection by summing the pixel values in the center of the \diff\ image; the feature \texttt{colmeds}, indicating the CCD used for the detection, is designed to identify artifacts specific of a CCD, like bad rows/columns of pixels.

 In other RB models, like in \cite{S_nchez_2019}, the feature selection is performed purely statistically: features were initially selected based on variance thresholds.
 In the same work, different techniques are explored to reduce the number of features, and thus the complexity of the classification problem.
 For example, a RF model was trained using all features.
-Then, feature values were randomly modified and the performance on the ``new'' data set was analyzed.
-Decreased accuracy associated to a change of a feature measured the importance of the feature that was modified.
-In this way the authors reduced the dimensionality of the problem by removing possible redundant or irrelevant information.
+Then \new{a feature importance analysis enabled a reduction of the} dimensionality of the problem by removing possible redundant or irrelevant features.
 Examples of models based on features closer to the data include \cite{Mong_2020}, where the features are simply the flux values of the pixels around the center of the image.